rppicomidi/pico-usb-midi-processor/README.md

 ## Quick Start
 Plug the PUMP's micro USB device port to a PC, Mac or other USB host.
-The screen should show
+The screen should show the home screen of the UI.
+If you have no MIDI device connected to the PUMP's USB host port, you will see:

 ```
 PICO MIDI PROCESSOR
 No Connected Device
 ```

-Plug your keyboard or other MIDI device to the PUMP's USB Host Port.
-You should see the device name on the top one or two lines of the OLED followed by the current preset number, followed by a list of MIDI IN and MIDI OUT ports that the device normally exposes to your PC's or Mac's USB Host port.
+If you plug your keyboard or other MIDI device to the PUMP's USB Host Port, the home screen will change to display the device name on the top one or two lines of the OLED followed by the current preset number, followed by a list of MIDI IN and MIDI OUT ports that the device normally exposes to your PC's or Mac's USB Host port.

-For example, when I connect my keyboard to the PUMP, the display shows:
+For example, when I connect my keyboard to the PUMP, the display shows the home screen:

 ```
   Arturia Keylab